googlearchive/cloud-functions-go/README.md

 # Unofficial Native Go Runtime for Google Cloud Functions

 _Disclaimer: This is not an official Google product.
 It is not and will not be maintained by Google, and is not part of Google Cloud Functions project.
 There is no guarantee of any kind, including that it will work or continue to work, or that it will supported in any way._

-## Looking for the official Go Runtime for Google Cloud Functions?
-Google Cloud Functions supports an official Go runtime.
-Check out the [quickstart](https://cloud.google.com/functions/docs/quickstart#functions-update-install-gcloud-go) to try it out.

 ## Background
 When this doc was first written, Google Cloud Functions only supported a Node.js runtime.
 Since then, new official runtimes have been added.
 Using an official runtime (such as the official Go runtime) is the recommended approach for almost all users.